gabriel-biudes-dev/slack-space-manager/README.md

 **Main Menu**

 Upon starting the program, the following main menu will appear:

-Choose an option:
-	1) Work with one file
-	2) System checkup
-	3) Store file in slack space
-	4) Recover stored file

     Option 1: Work with One File
     Opens a secondary menu for single-file operations: